Ares-Developers/Ares-docs/new/pcxcameos.rst

 In :file:`artmd.ini`:

-:[UnitArt]CameoPCX= (filename, *including* the .pcx extension): Specifies the filename containing the unit's cameo, in the format "filename.pcx".
+:tagdef:`[UnitArt]CameoPCX=filename, *including* the .pcx extension` Specifies the filename containing the unit's cameo, in the format "filename.pcx".
-:[UnitArt]AltCameoPCX= (filename, *including* the .pcx extension): Specifies the filename containing the unit's alternate (promoted) cameo, in the format "filename.pcx".
+:tagdef:`[UnitArt]AltCameoPCX=filename, *including* the .pcx extension` Specifies the filename containing the unit's alternate (promoted) cameo, in the format "filename.pcx".

 .. index:: Cameos; PCX cameos for TechnoTypes.

 In :file:`rulesmd.ini`:

-:[SuperWeapon]SidebarPCX= (filename, *including* the .pcx extension): Specifies the filename containing the superweapon's cameo, in the format "filename.pcx".
+:tagdef:`[SuperWeapon]SidebarPCX=filename, *including* the .pcx extension` Specifies the filename containing the superweapon's cameo, in the format "filename.pcx".

 .. index:: Cameos; PCX cameos for Superweapons.